 On 17-20 November, Autodesk University will bring together innovators from around the world for an all new digital conference experience.
 With exciting keynotes and hundreds of live and on-demand learning sessions, designers, engineers, builders, and creators all have a unique opportunity to explore the future of construction comfortably at home or in the office.

 This year, we have an abundance of content tailored to professionals located in Asia Pacific.
 Whether you’re a contractor, owner, designer, or engineer, Autodesk University has something for everyone.

 This year, AU 2020 is free for all – but you must register in advance.
 For APAC professionals specifically, Autodesk University kicks off with regional specific content on 18 November, where you’ll learn alongside your global peers in architecture, engineering, and construction, and explore emerging technologies and trends.

 Join us on 18 November for the General Session followed by the Architecture, Engineering & Construction Keynote.
 Here, you’ll learn about emerging trends and advances in technology, and how leading firms are putting them to work.
 See the future of Autodesk Construction Cloud, featuring exciting updates and announcements.
 You’ll also learn more about Autodesk’s vision for industrialised construction.

-Note this current session list is a preview only and is not comprehensive or final.
-Check back later in October to view the final schedule.
+Note this current session list is a preview only and is not comprehensive.
+Check our full list here.
 Additionally, many sessions are available in multiple languages.
 Be sure to sort by Language in the session list.